caseywoard/caseywoard.github.io/_posts/2015-10-27-case-study-of-the-blocspot-app-and-persisting-data-with-nscoding.markdown

 The problem: Where to start?

 Being that I was not at all familiar with the MapKit framework thus far in my studies, nearly each feature that the app assignment called for posed some challenges for me.
 Some research of the overall framework was definitely needed.
 But in order to get started in the right direction to build such an app (as with any app), I understood that I needed to consider the the overall model or organization for the app.
 I had to think about things such as:
-What custom classes would be necessary?
+* What custom classes would be necessary?
-How would instances of those instances relate to one another?
+* How would instances of those instances relate to one another?
-And how would I persist the data?
+* And how would I persist the data?

 It’s the implementation of that model for the app and my thinking around it that will be the focus of this case study.

-the solution:
+The solution:

 Fresh off another application project that used CoreData, I immediately thought I would just leverage the same approach for managing persistence within the Blocspot app.
 However, after reading this recommended [NSHiptser article](http://nshipster.com/nscoding/) it struck me that CoreData may be little overkill for this new project.
 And NSCoding might do just fine when considering the few elements users would want to be saving within this app.
 From the project requirements I understood a user would only be saving elements that could likely managed by two custom classes:

-*Points of Interest (POI.h)
+* Points of Interest (POI.h)

-*Categories (Category.h)
+* Categories (Category.h)

 So NSCoding it was.
 But where was I going to save these custom objects?
 I decided a singleton “DataSource” object was right for the job.
 And within this class I thought just two NSMutableArray properties would do the trick for storing the user’s saved data (at least to start the app project).

-//Example code of  DataSource.h file interface.
+//DataSource.h file

 {% highlight objective-c %}

 #import "POI.h"
 #import "BlocSpotCategory.h"

-@interface DataSource2 : NSObject
+@interface DataSource : NSObject

 + (instancetype) sharedInstance;